EverythingerTruten/Queueing-m2ts-to-mp4-files-ffmpeg-converts/README.md

-# Queueing m2ts to mp4 files ffmpeg converts
+# Bulk ffmpeg converter

-This python file uses ffmpeg and Windows Command Prompt to convert m2ts files (files used by camcorders) into mp4 without interlacing (other convertion programs create interlacing artifacts).
-Normally, when you use this method manually, you have to wait for a command to finish and input another convertion command.
-This script makes it so you just input the directory of the m2ts files, the number of them and then it automatically inputs the convertion commands.
+This program lets you queue and convert any files supported by ffmpeg to .mp4 with an option to give you a notification through discord webhooks.
+It was first designed to de-interlace .m2ts video.

-This repository requires ffmpeg installed, which you can do by following this WikiHow tutorial: https://www.wikihow.com/Install-FFmpeg-on-Windows
+This program requires ffmpeg installed, which you can do by following this WikiHow tutorial: https://www.wikihow.com/Install-FFmpeg-on-Windows

-Obviously because of the usage of CMD commands, this repository only works on Windows.

-Python version used: 3.7.9 (Thonny)